nervosys/AutonomySim/docs/reinforcement_learning.md

 return done
 ```

-The main loop then sequences through obtaining the image, computing the action to take according to the current policy, getting a reward and so forth.
-If the episode terminates then we reset the vehicle to the original state via `reset()`:
+The main loop then sequences through obtaining the image, computing the action to take according to the current policy, getting a reward, and so forth.
+If the episode terminates, we reset the vehicle to the original state via `reset()`:

 ```python
 client.reset()